Tecno Pova Curve 5G

 • Refresh rate is 144Hz on Tecno Pova Curve 5G and 120Hz on ZTE Nubia Neo 3 GT.

-• Tecno Pova Curve 5G has branded damage-resistant glass while ZTE Nubia Neo 3 GT does not.
+• Damage-resistant glass is present on Tecno Pova Curve 5G but not available on ZTE Nubia Neo 3 GT.

 • Internal storage is 128GB on Tecno Pova Curve 5G and 256GB on ZTE Nubia Neo 3 GT.